Personalise your experience

 6. Close the loop

-Stay SAFE by staying proactive
+Stay safe by staying proactive

 An effective starting point for your stance shift is choosing a market-leading method for quantifying risk in terms of business impact.